 Design Accent.

-Skylights can affect a house’s interior decoration like no other component, including an unexpected punch in staircases or office or by offering a focal point in living rooms and kitchens.
+Skylights can affect a house’s interior decoration like no other element, including an unforeseen punch in staircases or office or by supplying a focal point in living rooms and cooking areas.

 Consistent Light vs. Windows’ Light.